sentrychris/prospect/src/console/README.md

 To quickly scaffold a server module, just follow the steps below.

-This example generates a module for retrieving and storing data on bosses from the Tarkov wiki
+This example generates a module for retrieving and storing data on bosses from the Tarkov wiki.

+### Parser

 To generate the parser, for parsing data from the wiki page: